Oberheim OB-X8 Analog Polyphonic Synthesizer

 circuit limitations they will never have MIDI volume, velocity,

-bend, mod wheel, monoAT, polyAT, and many other MIDI features that
+pitch bend, mod wheel, monoAT, polyAT, and many other MIDI features

-X8 has.
-MIDI adds another dimension to the OB-X8.
+that the X8 has.
+MIDI adds another dimension to the

-responding to MIDI notes 0 to 127 with note on velocity, PB, MW,
+OB-X8.
+Besides responding to MIDI notes 0 to 127 with note on

-breath, brightness (VCF cutoff), volume, sustain pedal, NRPNs (or
+velocity, PB, MW, breath, brightness (VCF cutoff), volume, sustain

-for all front panel controls, sysex, the X8 responds to polyphonic
+pedal, NRPNs (or CCs) for all front panel controls, sysex, the X8

-pressure from an external MIDI controller (it currently does not
+responds to polyphonic pressure from an external MIDI controller (it

-implement MPE).
-I’ve been WAITING for a polyphonic analog
+currently does not implement MPE).
+I've been WAITING for a

 You can only set the OB-X8 to a single MIDI channel.
 Splits